A protest against GMOs takes place outside of the Brandenburg Gate in Berlin.

 "Germany has committed a true act of food democracy by listening to the majority of its citizens that oppose GMO cultivation and support more sustainable, resilient organic food production that doesn't perpetuate the overuse of toxic herbicides," Lisa Archer, food and technology director at environmental nonprofit Friends of the Earth, told Common Dreams in response to the move.
 "We are hopeful that more members of the EU will follow suit and that the U.S. Congress will protect our basic right to know what we are feeding our families by requiring mandatory GMO labeling."

 Schmidt's letter said the new effort continues a previous GMO policy.
-As of October 2014, more than 200 regions in the country had elected to ban cultivation of such crops.
+As of October 2014, more than 200 regions in the country had elected to ban the cultivation of such crops.

 "European citizens do not want GMOs," Staes said.

-German Agriculture Minister Christian Schmidt told government officials that he will seek to implement the European Union's "opt-out" rule to stop GMO crop cultivation in the country, including those varieties which may be approved by the EU, according to documents seen by Reuters this week.
+German Agriculture Minister Christian Schmidt told government officials that he will seek to implement the European Union's "opt-out" rule to stop GMO crop cultivation in the country, including those varieties that may be approved by the EU, according to documents seen by Reuters this week.

 Individual regions in Germany will have until September 11 to inform Schmidt if they wish to be included in the opt-out.
 Germany will then have until October 3 to tell the EU whether or not it will participate in the cultivation program.

-As agriculture ministry spokesperson Christian Fronczak told Bloomberg, "The German government is clear in that it seeks a nationwide cultivation ban."
+Agriculture ministry spokesperson Christian Fronczak told Bloomberg, "The German government is clear in that it seeks a nationwide cultivation ban."

 "There's resistance from all sides, from the public to the farmers," Fronczak said.